MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ### Custom fields

-Adding custom fields to a work item type doesn't impact any specific tool.
+Adding custom fields to a WIT doesn't impact any specific tool.
 The fields appear in the corresponding work items.
 If you add a custom numeric field, but, you can use it to support rollup on backlogs and the following reporting tools:
 - [In-context Velocity report and dashboard widget](../report/dashboards/team-velocity.md)
 - [In-context Sprint Burndown report and dashboard widget](../report/dashboards/configure-sprint-burndown.md)
 - [Dashboard Burndown and Burnup widget](../report/dashboards/configure-burndown-burnup-widgets.md)